Getting College Funding When You’re A Federal EmployeeFinancial Wellness

 Planning for college will require you to estimate what the total cost of the college education of your child is likely to be.
 Keep in mind the factor of inflation and make an estimation based on year by year costs.
 The numbers are supposed to scare you into action.
 Make a plan of how you will contribute to the cost and stick to it.
 If your child has several years before college, it might be time to diversify your savings into growth, and income bond and stock funds.
 This reduces your exposure to market instability when you want high returns.

 There are several combinations of financing methods and investment vehicles that will help you come up with money for your child’s college education.
 For the best results, we suggest taking advantage of multiple tax-deferred and tax-deductible methods.
 Some investment options also include:

 - Roth IRA

 Check Out Our College Funding Guide

 Paying for your child’s college education without financial constraints and stress is possible.
 To get started on this critical journey, consider using our free online tools.
-Sign up and download our college funding guide for a great online resource that will help you to understand the steps you can take and the preventative measures you can put in place to give meaning to your child’s future through a college education.
+Download our college funding guide for a great online resource that will help you to understand the steps you can take and the preventative measures you can put in place to give meaning to your child’s future through a college education.
 In essence, the guide helps you decide what’s right for you and your child.
-Join WAEPA today and get access to diverse services and resources.
+Join WAEPA today and get access to additional services and resources.